KeepItOnTheDownload/FinTech-Group-Project/README.md

 https://www.wsj.com/articles/aig-ceo-brian-duperreaults-pay-totaled-20-9-million-in-2018-11554238358

 We were able to analyze the tenures of the these stocks and determine if this had any effect on the stock.
 The immediate observation from looking at tenures of XLF is the length of Berkshire Hathway's CEO  Warren Buffet.
 This legendary investor is known for his buy and hold strategy and it seems his tenure at Berkshire Hathaway has been nothing but prosperus.
 It should also be noted that when looking at ownership of the the stock by CEO, Warren Buffet towers over other CEO holding way more shares of his own stock than any other CEO.
 This could be attributed to multiple factors, one of them being the tenure.
 Given the amount of time as CEO, Warren Buffet has had the most availability to stock options and acquiring stock.
 Combined with his personal style of "buy and hold", it makes sense that Warren Buffet holds so much Berkshire Hathaway stock.
 This will also correlate with CEO board approval, which is one of the highest.

+After conducting our research we looked back at areas that may have been problematic in our dissection of the data.
+The first one that we realized is that we took a present day snapshot of the indices.
+This is problematic because this only shows the companies that managed to survive the Great Financial Crisis and thrive since.
+It does not highlight the companies that may have provided hefty compensation only to have their company go bankrupt or at least lose a major portion of market cap.

+If we went back to 2007 and captured a snapshot of the companies that made up the indices, our data may have been less correlated.
+Another bias we may have had with our data is that the metrics used may have been skewed.
+CEO notoriously have complicated payment structures, some recieve compensation based on different metrics, and recieve it in multiple ways.
+It would take a more intesive study with more insight into the contracts to truly determine all the ways that CEO's are compensated and if we are measuring it correctly.

+Also we are unsure if market cap or stock price are correct metrics to measure success with also.
+P/E ratios were considered but based on the data available we chose this metric.
+Further insight might lead us to use a different metric in the future.

 # 4. Plots & Conclusions
 ## Sector ETFS Cummulative Returns Plot: